shyim/adminerevo-docker/README.md

 ## What is Adminerevo?

 Adminerevo is a fork of Adminer, but it's better maintained and has more features.
 It's a full-featured database management tool written in PHP.
-Conversely to phpMyAdmin, it consist of a single file ready to deploy to the target server.
+Conversely, to phpMyAdmin, it consists of a single file ready to deploy to the target server.
 Adminer is available for MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, Elasticsearch and MongoDB.

 > [adminerevo.org](https://docs.adminerevo.org/)